April 19, 2017

 Participation in the match requires graduation from an allopathic or osteopathic medical school, and fellowship is dependent upon successful completion of an approved orthopaedic surgery residency program.

-: The San Francisco Matching Service (SF Match) will administer the application receipt and distribution process, in addition to the rank lists and match process they have managed in the past.
+: The San Francisco Matching Service (SF Match) is administering the application receipt and distribution process, in addition to the rank lists and match process they have managed in the past.
 AOFAS staff are happy to be of assistance, and applicants or programs with questions or special needs are encouraged to contact the AOFAS Executive Office at firstname.lastname@example.org

 , 800-235-4855 or

 Benefits to Fellows

 Fellows in programs that participate in the match are eligible for benefits, including waiver of dues during the fellowship year, a 50% reduction in dues during the first year of practice, and inclusion on a listing on the AOFAS website.

 Fellowship Programs in the Match